raspberrypilearning/flappy-astronaut/worksheet.md

 	game_over = False
 	```

 1. To begin with, you can produce a vertical line of LEDs that scroll across the screen.
 This can be produced using a function called `draw_column`.
-The function will need to be able to change the `game_over` variable, so within the funtion you need to set it as a global variable.
+The function will need to be able to change the `game_over` variable, so within the function you need to set it as a global variable.

 ```python
 def draw_column():